 As of September 2017, OmiseGO’s exact operational method remains unclear.
 However, the vision as described by the developers is to bring together service providers and help them bridge the gaps between them by using the OmiseGO currency agnostic blockchain.

 For this reason, OmiseGO is not a platform that can be used on its own.
 It requires other service providers to plug into it for users to reap its benefits.
 If it sees widespread adoption, most users might not even know that they’re using OmiseGO’s platform as they go about using their own cryptocurrency’s platform.

 OmiseGO is a very young platform, still in its early stages both in terms of development and adoption as of September 2017, so not a lot is known about it other than a general, bird’s eye view of its team’s vision.

 What’s next for OmiseGO?

-The future of OmiseGO is unpredictable and a lot remains to be seen.
-This is both a good thing, as the community has a lot of power over where the platform will go next, and a bad thing, since investors might be wary of putting money into the coin.
+The future of OmiseGO is unpredictable, and a lot remains to be seen.
+This is both a good thing, as the community has a lot of power over where the platform will go next, and a bad thing, since potential purchasers might be wary of putting money into the coin.

 Market and cryptocurrency experts seem confident that OmiseGO has good things in its future, but nothing is guaranteed.